 Beta or Beta coefficient is one of the most important components for using the Security Market Line.
 It is a numerical value and is a measure of how a stock or security will move when the entire market goes up or down.
 It measures the systematic risk or the non-diversifiable risk of an asset with regard to the market portfolio.

 The overall market average of risk is assumed to be beta value 1.
 A security with a high correlation to the market will have a beta coefficient greater than one.
 Such securities fall in the category of being highly risky.
 On the other hand, a security with a beta coefficient of less than one has a low correlation to the market and is less volatile or less risky.

 The above discussion is from a risk perspective.
 However, the universal law is that the higher the risk, the higher can be the return also.
-Therefore, securities having a beta coefficient of more than 1 or of course highly risky but in times of upward market trend, they are the ones that will fetch you more returns than the market indices.
+Therefore, securities having a beta coefficient of more than 1 or, of course, highly risky, but in times of upward market trend, they are the ones that will fetch you more returns than the market indices.
 So higher volatility gives an edge in a rising market.

-Suppose a security has a beta coefficient of 1.5.
+Suppose security has a beta coefficient of 1.5.
 It will mean that it is 50% more risky or volatile than the average of the market.
-However, if the market goes up by 20%, such a security should go up by 1.5 x 20= 30%.
+However, if the market goes up by 20%, such security should go up by 1.5 x 20= 30%.

 The Risk-free Rate of Return and Systematic Risk

 A risk-free rate of return is the return that an investor will get with any security or investment with near-zero risk over a time period.
 Thus, it is the least an investor will get as a return from his investment.
 An investor will go for a riskier investment only if he receives a higher return than the risk-free rate of return.
 Or in other words, that is the extra premium or return that attracts him to take extra risk.